LengyelR/NandComputer/README.md

 Technically, anything can be allowed, as long as it statically compiles to simple function composition.
 (So no branching, goto statements, etc.)

+## Synchronisation

+The cpu is "asynchronous", as there is no central clock per se, but there is a strict order in which the operations are executed.
+Because each operation waits until the previous one finishes, it's not really an async cpu design, just simply clockless.

 ## References

 * The Elements of Computing Systems: Building a Modern Computer from First Principles